DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 <p>More than two dozen wolves emerge from the thick, souplike fog that clings to the earth outside, their golden eyes glinting in the faint moonlight.</p>
 </div>

 The wolves bare their teeth at the players, but don’t immediately attack.
 A player with a passive Wisdom (Perception) score of 12 or greater notices that the wolves appear surprisingly ill-fed, with some wolves’ ribs showing through their hides.
 If Emil Toranescu is with them, a player with a passive DC 13 Wisdom (Insight) score notices that the wolves seem to regard him with apprehension and surprise.
+To one side, standing stiff, pale and silent is Bianca.

 > [!info]+ **The Starving Wolves**
 > Due to his gluttony and pride, Kiril has claimed the first—and, by far, the largest—share of each meal the pack has hunted since Emil’s disappearance.
 As a result, the other members of the pack, other than Bianca, have suffered from ill nutrition and deprivation for the past several weeks, forcing them to survive off rabbits, rats, and other small game while losing notable amounts of weight.